 How do I reduce swelling in my face?

-a.
 Common methods to reduce post-procedural swelling include R.I.C.E. (rest, ice, compress, and elevate).
 Our post-operative protocol includes reclined sleeping, a facial compression sling, and limited activity levels.
-Additionally, avoiding certain medications prior to a treatment/procedure can help minimize swelling.
+Additionally, avoiding certain medications prior to treatment and procedure can help minimize swelling.
 We recommend patients discontinue any use of NSAIDS or other blood-thinning agents (fish oil, vitamin E, red wine, etc.)

 How can I tighten loose skin on my face?